-- 33.1 A solicitor must not deal directly with the client or clients of another practitioner unless: - 33.1.1 the other practitioner has previously consented; - 33.1.2 the solicitor believes on reasonable grounds that: - (i) the circumstances are so urgent as to require the solicitor to do so; and - (ii) the dealing would not be unfair to the opponent's client; - 33.1.3 the substance of the dealing is solely to enquire whether the other party or parties to a matter are represented and, if so, by whom; or - 33.1.4 there is notice of the solicitor's intention to communicate with the other party or parties, but the other practitioner has failed, after a reasonable time, to reply and there is a reasonable basis for proceeding with contact.
+- A solicitor must not deal directly with the client or clients of.
+In representing a client, a solicitor shall not communicate about the subject of the representation with a person the lawyer knows to be represented by another practitioner unless: - 33.1.1 the other practitioner has previously consented; - 33.1.2 the solicitor believes on reasonable grounds that: - (i) the circumstances are so urgent as to require the solicitor to do so; and - (ii) the substance of the dealing communication would not be unfair to the opponent's client; - 33.1.3 the substance of the dealing communication is solely to enquire whether the other party or parties to a matter are represented and, if so, by whom; or - 33.1.4 there is notice of the solicitor's intention to communicate with the other party or parties, but the other practitioner has failed, after a reasonable time, to reply and there is a reasonable basis for proceeding with contact-the communication.